misterflud/aoleynikov/chapter_009/crud2/readme.md

 16.02.2018
 I understand main aim CSS, HTML, JavaScript, Jquery, but a lot of information inside each technology...
 It becomes to slow creation cite.

+07.03.2018
+Remember that comments in html and javascript are different and if you write <!-- --> in script tag in html page that doesn't work, because comments for javascript is /** **/.